 1. Satya told me that I was copying in a test when it was an open-book test (4th semester).
 And I cried after that.

 2. I was the tom-boy type.
-During one of the lab viva the examiner decided to ask me couple of questions and devote the rest of the time to give me a lecture on why I shouldn’t be wearing pants but the traditional salwar kameez.
-Needless to say it fell to deaf ears (rightfully so)
+During one of the lab viva, the examiner decided to ask me a couple of questions and devote the rest of the time to give me a lecture on why I shouldn’t be wearing pants but the traditional salwar kameez.
+Needless to say, it fell to deaf ears (rightfully so).

 Memories of Ravi